Carlos Monteiro, PhD

 - PhD, Northeastern University

-Carlos Monteiro started at Suffolk in Fall 2017.
+Carlos Monteiro joined the Sociology Department at Suffolk University in Fall 2017.
 Before transitioning to Suffolk, he was a senior research associate at the Institute on Race and Justice at Northeastern University’s School of Criminology and Criminal Justice.
-Dr. Monteiro’s research has largely centered on corrections and reentry with targeted investigations of the collateral consequences of criminal convictions, however, currently he serves as co-principal investigator and project director for two National Institute of Justice studies on Correctional Officer Wellbeing, with specific emphases on stress and suicide.
+Dr. Monteiro’s research has largely centered on corrections and reentry with targeted investigations on deportations and other collateral consequences of criminal convictions.
+Carlos currently serves as co-principal investigator and project director for two National Institute of Justice studies on Correctional Officer Wellbeing, with specific emphases on stress and suicide.
+This ongoing research with over 500 correctional officers in Massachusetts will provide the first comprehensive study of suicide among correctional officers, identifying key risk factors and addressing the impact of suicides on the overall institutional climate and on psycho-social wellbeing of those still working in the correctional environment.

-In addition to his work on the CO stress studies, Carlos has coordinated several correctional projects including an assessment of reentry programs and practices at a county correctional facility and comprehensive recidivism studies for inmates released from two county correctional facilities.
+In addition to his work on the CO stress studies, Dr. Monteiro’s correction project portfolio includes an assessment of reentry programs and practices at a county correctional facility and comprehensive recidivism studies for inmates released from two county correctional facilities.
 He earned his master’s degree in education from the University of Connecticut and his Ph.D. in criminology and justice policy from Northeastern University.

 Monteiro, Carlos E. and Natasha A. Frost.
 (2017).
 Solitary Confinement in Popular Culture.
 In Nicole Rafter (Ed.), Oxford Encyclopedia of Crime, Media, and Popular Culture.
 New York: Oxford University Press.